 Recently, we established that in spite of the ongoing pandemic, NRI Fixed Deposits in Kerala crossed Rs.
 2 Trillion mark.
 This is just one of the many states in coronavirus inflicted India.
-Scaling the figures on a national scale reveal that the total NRI Deposits touched $135.36 billion as of July 2020.
-The same figure was $130.58 billion for March 2020, $133.12 billion in 2019 and $124.44 billion in 2018 as per the latest data from Reserve Bank of India (RBI).
+Scaling the figures on a national scale reveals that the total NRI Deposits touched $135.36 billion as of July 2020.
+The same figure was $130.58 billion for March 2020, $133.12 billion in 2019, and $124.44 billion in 2018 as per the latest data from the Reserve Bank of India (RBI).

 NRI Deposits bring in more dollars during lockdown: Analysis

 Comparing the NRI Deposits brought in last year between April and July ($3.05 billion) to this year ($4.6 billion) show a 50% growth in spite of the nationwide lockdown and other effects of COVID-19.
 The rate of growth exemplifies the trust NRIs have in the NRI Deposits in India and how they are a better option when compared to other global investment ventures for NRIs.

 Now, segregating the data according to geography shows that a bulk of this influx came in from the Gulf countries, the US, and Euro zones.
 The numbers of NRI in these zones are very high.
 According to banking sources, it has been inferred that because of the lockdowns, layoffs, and salary cuts happening abroad, especially in the gulf countries coupled with the declining interest rates, this particular inflow could have shot higher up.

 The NRI Deposits that we are referring to here are a combination of these forms of deposit accounts:

 - Non Resident External (NRE) Deposits: The NRE account can be opened for the purpose of maintaining the income earned outside India with tax free interest (up to 7.25%) on Fixed Deposits.
 Both the principal amount and interest earned are completely repatriable from India.